metabase/metabase/docs/dashboards/subscriptions.md

 Here you can specify which questions Metabase should attach results for.

 The attached files will include up to 2000 rows by default.
 If you're self-hosting Metabase, you can adjust this row limit by setting the environment variable [MB_UNAGGREGATED_QUERY_ROW_LIMIT](../configuring-metabase/environment-variables.md#mb_unaggregated_query_row_limit).
+If you are using Metabase Cloud, you can [contact Support](https://www.metabase.com/help/premium) and request this limit to be adjusted for your Metabase.

 ## Slack subscription options